xoxzo/blog.xoxzo.com/content/The Way We Work/tools-of-our-trade-en.md

 ## Instagram

-Because our product are APIs for the web developer, it is something not tangible.
+Because our product is APIs for the web developer, it is something not tangible.
-Instagram puts colours and visual impact on our overall company and product.
+Instagram puts colors and visual impact on our overall company and product.
 It also allows our customers and the general public to see and know the people behind Xoxzo.